Behavior Analytics: Flow Analytics

 2. Then, you should identify the Base Step, which aims to create a flow for the selected event, such as creating a flow starting with this event or creating streams ending with this event.

-• You can choose Last Step to make the event the ending point of checking your user flow.
+• You can choose Last Step to make the event the final step in your user flow.
 For example, selecting "Purchase" as the last step lets you examine users' preceding actions (events) before purchasing.
-This insight empowers you to focus efforts on enhancing those activities further.
+This insight empowers you to focus your efforts on further enhancing those activities.

 image.png

-• The events are ordered from the most distributed to the least.
-Subsequently, the system filters the events where the top 95% of users are distributed.
+It orders the events from top-distributed to bottom-distributed.
+Then, upon ordering, it filters the event where the top 95% of the users are distributed.

 image.png